hberndl70/edx-gen/markdown_structure.md

 * Bottom: The problem solution, only displayed to the learner after certain conditions are met (as specified in the settings).

 For checkboxes choices, the correct and incorrect choices are specified by starting with `[ ]` or `[x]` (small `x`, is important).
 Each choice must be seperated by an empty line.

-The 'problem-submit' has two parts, so the content must include one `===` splitter:

-* Top: The problem description.
-* `===`
-* Bottom: The problem solution, only displayed to the learner after certain conditions are met (as specified in the settings).

 For more information on the settings that can be specified for components: